hqdem/hlimds/README.md

 ./filter-tests.sh <test-pattern>
 ```

-or set the `GTEST_FILTER` environment variable, for example, as follows:
+or set the `GTEST_FILTER` environment variable to filter some tests out:

 ```console
 export GTEST_FILTER="-ReedMuller*:\